 Hydration: Being able to easily access your water without assistance, so that you can drink frequently, is important to your safety and enjoyment.
 One method is to have a water bottle attached to your waist strap.
-Another option is to use a hydration system such as CamelBak, Platypus, and MSR bladder bags, which are collapsible water bags with a hose attachment that you drink from.
+Another option is to use a hydration system such as CamelBak, Platypus, and MSR bladder bags.
 The bags fit inside or outside your pack with the hose positioned over your shoulder so that you can access your water as you hike.
-Bladder bags can hold 1 - 3 liters of water.